auchenberg/dependo/readme.md

 Thanks to
 -----------
-This project would'nt have been possible without the great work on [node-madge](https://github.com/pahen/node-madge/) by Patrik Henningson, or wonderful [D3.js](http://d3js.org/) library.
+This project wouldn't have been possible without the great work on [node-madge](https://github.com/pahen/node-madge/) by Patrik Henningson, or wonderful [D3.js](http://d3js.org/) library.

 Inspiration